 - 15.1 Temporary Employees.
 The Employer and the Union agree that it may become necessary to recall laid off employees to temporary assignment or to hire temporary employees on a full- or part-time basis.
 The determination that such action is necessary shall rest in the independent judgment and complete discretion of the Employer.
 However, it is recognized that it is not the intent of the Employer to use temporary employees for the purpose of eroding the bargaining unit. - 15.2 Definition.
-The term "temporary employee" shall mean any individual or individuals whose employment is limited in duration to not more than four (4) consecutive months in the same position and is established for: - (a) a specific project; - (b) the purpose of relieving employees who are absent due to sickness or injury, leave of absence, or vacation; or - (c) augmenting the regular work force of employees to meet the requirements of the Employer that may be occasioned by increased workloads or other conditions that may create short-term staffing shortages. - 15.3 Union Notification.
+The term "temporary employee" shall mean any individual or individuals whose employment is limited in duration to not more than four (4) consecutive months, unless mutually agreed upon by the Employer and the Union, in the same position and is established for: - (a) a specific project; - (b) the purpose of relieving employees who are absent due to sickness or injury, leave of absence, or vacation; or - (c) augmenting the regular work force of employees to meet the requirements of the Employer that may be occasioned by increased workloads or other conditions that may create short-term staffing shortages. - 15.3 Union Notification.
 In the event that a vacated bargaining unit position or a new temporary position is filled by a temporary employee, the Employer will provide the Union President with the name of the person assigned and the department to which the temporary employee has been assigned.
-The temporary filling of a vacated bargaining unit position or a temporary position shall not exceed four (4) months unless the Employer posts a notice of vacancy for that position in which case the Employer may extend the temporary position for an additional three (3) months in order to complete the hiring process.
-Should the Employer decide that it is necessary to fill the vacated position on a permanent basis, the position will be posted no later than the expiration of the four (4) month period as provided in Article 10. - 15.4 Fringe Benefits.
+The temporary filling of a vacated bargaining unit position or a temporary position shall not exceed four (4) months, unless mutually agreed upon by the Employer and the Union. unless If the Employer posts a notice of vacancy for that position in which case the Employer may extend the temporary position for an additional three (3) months in order to complete the hiring process.
+Should the Employer decide that it is necessary to fill the vacated position on a permanent basis, the position will be posted no later than the expiration of the four (4) month temporary labor assignment period, as provided in Article 10. - 15.4 Fringe Benefits.
 Temporary employees, except for laid off employees who are recalled to temporary assignments, will not be eligible for University fringe benefits with the exception of those mandated by State or Federal law.
-Laid off employees who are recalled to temporary assignments shall be entitled to any fringe benefits incident to the position to which they are recalled. - 15.5 Temporary Pay Rate.
+Laid off employees who are recalled to temporary assignments shall be entitled to any fringe benefits relevant to the position to which they are recalled. - 15.5 Temporary Pay Rate.
 Temporary employees will be paid the minimum rate of the position's market range. - 15.6 Student Employees.
 Any person enrolled for at least six (6) credit hours in a degree granting program and employed under the work-study program or any other student employment program monitored by the Financial Aid Office, or performing services for compensation in order to fulfill an academic requirement, student internship, or graduate assistantship shall be considered a student employee.
 A graduate student is required to be enrolled for a minimum of four (4) credit hours in a degree granting program to qualify as a student employee.
 Student employees shall not be used in a manner that results in the elimination of a bargaining unit position or the layoff of a bargaining unit member.